The Master of Sustainable Transportation program features expert UW faculty along with credentialed instructors who work in the field.

 Tim Larson is a professor in both the Department of Civil & Environmental Engineering and the Department of Environmental Health at the UW.
 His research interests include air quality management, measurement methods for atmospheric aerosols, and precipitation scavenging.
 Larson has a Ph.D. in chemical engineering from the University of Washington.

 Brian H. Y. Lee

-Brian Lee is an affiliate professor in the Master of Sustainable Transportation program and a senior planner for the Puget Sound Regional Council.
+Brian Lee is an affiliate professor in the Department of Civil and Environmental Engineering and a senior planner for the Puget Sound Regional Council.
 His main areas of expertise are econometric modeling, systems simulation and data analytics.
 Lee’s experience concerns interactions between land use and transportation, travel behavior, accessibility and mobility, non-motorized and transit mode choices, and policy evaluation.
 He holds a Ph.D. in urban planning from the University of Washington.

 Don MacKenzie is an assistant professor in the Department of Civil & Environmental Engineering.
 He leads the Sustainable Transportation Lab, which develops and evaluates technical and policy solutions for making our transportation system more economically viable and environmentally benign while providing access for all.
 His research areas include infrastructure and smart cities, vehicle electrification, new mobility services, and the impacts of vehicle automation.
 MacKenzie holds a Ph.D. in engineering systems from the Massachusetts Institute of Technology.

 Profile | email@example.com